symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 With Catapult, mosaics are configured to have their own ``duration`` instead, as well as being assigned a unique ``nonce`` value.

-Lastly, **levies are not available on Catapult**, those must be reproduced with AggregateTransactions instead.
+Lastly, **levies are not available on Catapult**, those must be reproduced with aggregate transactions instead.

 * Guide: :doc:`Creating a mosaic  <../mosaic/creating-a-mosaic>`
 * Guide: :doc:`Registering a namespace  <../namespace/registering-a-namespace>`